 Did you know that there are different options for getting custom foil labels?
-Depending on your label needs, one option may be better suited to achieve the look you want.
-Gold and silver foil labels are a great way to attract attention to products, mailing correspondence, promotional labels and more.
+Depending on your label needs, one option will be better suited to achieve the look you want.
+Foil labels are a great way to attract attention to products, mailing correspondence, promotional labels and more.
 There are several different methods we offer to achieve shiny labels.
 In this article, we will focus on foil materials and print processes so you can have an easier time deciding what will work best for your label application.

 MATERIALS: Paper and Film Based Foil Labels